elotroalex/sudanphoto/README.md

 A collaboration between University of Khartoum ([uofk](http://uofk.edu/index.php/en/)) & Columbia University Group for Experimental Methods in the Humanities ([xpmethod](https://github.com/xpmethod)).

 ## I. Add data
-1. Clone the repository and change directory into it.
+1. Clone the repository and `cd` into it.
 2. Run __$__ `bundle install`
 3. Add or replace the metadata file (e.g. `archive.csv`) in the `_data` directory.
 4. Run __$__ `bundle exec rake process <filename>`.
 For the example of `archive.csv`, you would run __$__ `bundle exec rake process archive`.